Instructions Reference

 #Merging Log Files from Multiple Servers

 Three servers produce log files, each sorted by timestamp.
-We merge them into a single chronological log.
+The stylesheet merges them into a single chronological log.

 <log server="web-01">